As an Amazon Associate I earn from qualifying purchases.

 Possession of Switchblades

-Since 2017, Illinois law permits the ownership and carrying of switchblade knives provided you possess a valid Firearms Ownership Identification (FOID) card.
+Since 2017, Illinois law permits the ownership and carrying of switchblade knives, provided you possess a valid Firearm Owner’s Identification (FOID) card.
 You can apply for a FOID card if you are 18 or older with parental consent, or 21 or older.
 It costs $10, with a waiting period of 30 days for processing.
+Local ordinances, such as in Chicago, may still prohibit the possession of switchblades, so always check your local laws.

 Illinois Dangerous Weapons